 SendGrid has a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
 In the initial sync, we’ll grab all the SendGrid objects (and their corresponding properties) according to the Collections Table below.
-Please note: If you don’t use Sendgrid’s marketing campaigns features, these collections will be empty in Sendgrid and you’ll see “Zero data synced” in your runs.
+Note: If you don’t use Sendgrid’s marketing campaigns features, these collections will be empty in Sendgrid and you’ll see “Zero data synced” in your runs.
 The webhook will still be processing activity data (but only activity data) for you though!

 Our sync component gets resources from SendGrid and forwards them to Segment using an upsert API, so the dimensional data in your warehouse loaded will reflect the latest state of the corresponding resource in SendGrid.
 For example, if

 lists.recipient_count goes from

 200 between syncs, its status will be

 The source syncs and warehouse syncs are independent processes.
 Source runs pull your data into the Segment Hub, and warehouse runs flush that data to your warehouse.
 Sources will sync with Segment every 3 hours.
 Depending on your Warehouses plan, we will push the Source data to your warehouse on the interval associated with your billing plan.

 The SendGrid source also has a streaming component which listens in real time for inbound webhooks from SendGrid’s Event Notifications and batches the events to be uploaded on your next warehouse flush.
 These events are only ever appended to your warehouse.
 Note, if you don’t use SendGrid’s marketing features, this will be the only data that we receive from SendGrid.
 At present, there is no way to retrieve email event history from SendGrid, so you will only have access to data that we’ve collected after you successfully enable this component of the source destination.

 Collections are the groupings of resources we pull from your source.
 In your warehouse, each collection gets its own table.